NVSL/QuadClass-Resources/labs/Cleanup/README.md

 That hardware includes everything aside from your quadcopter and the crash kit you purchased.
 For instance:

 1. 1 complete remote control
-2. 4 rechargeable batteries
-3. 2 serial programmers
-4. 2 USB cables
+2. 1 USB cables
-5. 1 test stand
+3. 1 test stand

-    1. 1 red board
+    1. 1 FCB
-    2. 4x 2-conductor harnesses
-    3. 1x 4-conductor harnesses
-    4. Pivot platform
-    5. IMU breakout board
-    6. 4 motors
+    2. 4 motors
-    7. 4 props
+    3. 4 props
-    8. 1 (or more) lipo batteries
+    4. 1 (or more) lipo batteries

-6. Hookup wire
-7. Discrete components from the breadboard motor controllers.
+## Complete Course "Homeworks"

+1. Complete all your lab reflections.
+2. Complete the end-of-course self-evaluation: https://docs.google.com/forms/d/e/1FAIpQLSduISa7eV83d71vWrNo3x1t4dG_sVdS9sBhDM4F9Y1heu3gCA/viewform
+3. Complete the end-of-course project status form (as a group): https://docs.google.com/forms/d/e/1FAIpQLSdg8PTbJev87kNF5OtpIjQhqJE-umUaChCLf1cRC-fsnB3e_Q/viewform.
+Please do this during class, when your partner is present.
+4. I would also appreciate it if you would complete an anonymous survey about the class: https://docs.google.com/forms/d/e/1FAIpQLSc6WoqOygyDJlXGwBsNadM0BMT-FzhGE_17szyw5voznN4RRA/viewform